DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ### Add parameters columns

-By default, the list of sheets will only show the sheet number and the sheet name.
-Click the right mouse button under the column header and add the desired parameters.
+By default, the list of sheets will only shows the the number and name of the sheet.
+Right-click under the column header and add the desired parameters.

 ![SheetGen add parameters columns](../../assets\images\SheetGen\SG-Sl-AddParameters.gif)